 The Reproductive Endocrinology and Infertility physicians do not function as obstetricians, but will work cooperatively with a woman's obstetrician in early pregnancy.
-Generally, the diagnosis and early care of pregnancy are provided by the specialist, but the patient returns to her obstetrician for routine care after a healthy pregnancy has been established, usually around the 8th week.
+Generally, the diagnosis and early care of pregnancy are provided by the specialist, but the patient returns to her obstetrician for routine care after a healthy pregnancy has been established, usually around the 7-8th week.
 Details of her infertility treatment, the pregnancy hormonal testing and pregnancy ultrasound scans will be released to the obstetrician designated by the woman/couple and to the referring physician, unless specifically requested otherwise by the woman/couple.

-OVARIAN CANCER RISK
+❖ OVARIAN CANCER RISK

 The risk of ovarian cancer appears to be related in part to the number of times a woman ovulates and also to her number of pregnancies.
 Infertility alone increases a woman's lifetime risk of ovarian cancer; birth control pill use decreases this risk.
 In November of 1992, a published study suggested a potential risk of ovarian cancer associated with the use of certain medications for ovarian stimulation.
 Studies have since supported and refuted the elevated risk and the consensus of medical opinion on the issue, as voiced by the Society of Assisted Reproductive Technology (SART) and the American Society of Reproductive Medicine (formerly the American Fertility Society), is that there is no conclusive evidence of risk.
-In the 2000 ASRM Patient Information Series booklet titled "Ovulation Drugs", it states that it is not known whether or not the drugs are the cause of the increased risk.
+In the 2000 ASRM Patient Information Series, a booklet titled "Ovulation Drugs", states that it is not known whether fertility drugs cause an increased risk.
 In fact, in one well-known study, the achievement of pregnancy with or without the use of infertility drugs was associated with the decreased ovarian cancer risk.
-Even though one study implicated long-term clomiphene use in an increase in ovarian cancer.
 Clearly, more research needs to be conducted to address these issues.
 In the meantime, it is important that women taking these medications discuss the risks with their physicians.
 One must weigh the unproven risks against the clear benefits of ovulation-inducing agents.